Creating Strong Passwords

 - Example 2: On My Vacation I Rode 3 Times On The Rollercoaster= OMVIR#3TOTR

 You get the idea, a phrase is much easier to remember and mix it up your own way.
 Change upper and lower case, add different symbols or numbers.
-The key is to make it complex enough that it cannot be compromised.
+The key is to make it complex enough so that it cannot be compromised.
 Note that some websites and programs do not allow special characters, if that is the case just work around that.

 FREE Password Vault Utilities: